 JAMES O'BARR'S THE CROW

-I wrote the following for a press kit I put together in 2000.
+I wrote the Production Notes below for a press kit I put together in 2000.
 It was part exercise and partly to send along with VHS copies of the movie to the bands whose music was used for the soundtrack, asking their blessing.
 The plan was to build a website and offer tapes of the film to interested fans of the graphic novel--at cost.
-You can download a PDF of that 20 page press kit here.
+You can download a PDF of that 20-page press kit here.

 The website was built; but just before it launched, I received a letter from Crowvision, Inc. counsel saying I had to cease and desist all said activities.
 I was more than a little bummed--especially because I'd put a lot of care and creativity into the website, as well as having digitally remastered the movie and making a 30 minute behind the scenes documentary on to share.